briane6873/learning-library/goldengate-classic/active-active/active-active.md

-# Active Active / HA-DR Replication with GoldenGate
+# Active Active / HA-DR Replication with GoldenGate Data Mesh

 ### Introduction
 In this lab we will load data in and configure active-active for High Availability.
 This bidirectional technology allows High Availability using GoldeGate technology.